jfhbrook/tfmod/README.md

 ## TODOs

-- [ ] publish
-  - [ ] identify less happy paths, stub tests
-    - A lot of them are uncommon, oops
 - [ ] tests
   - do after publish is working, since that's the main functionality and the APIs should have solidified by then